SHURE SM86 AND SHURE SM58 TO HELP YOU DECIDE WHICH MICROPHONE MIGHT BE BEST FOR YOU. IT’S THE ULTIMATE SHOWDOWN AS WE PIT SHURE SM86 VS SHURE SM58!

 Struggling to figure out the differences between the Shure SM86 and Shure SM58?
-Look no further, as today we’re going to take a look at the similarities between these two high quality microphones, what sets them apart and what the right option for you might be when it comes to the Shure SM86 Vs Shure SM58 battle.
+Look no further, as today we’re going to take a look at the similarities between these two high-quality microphones, what sets them apart and what the right option for you might be when it comes to the Shure SM86 Vs Shure SM58 battle.

 The major similarities between the Shure SM86 and Shure SM58 are:

-- Both microphones feature a Cardioid polar pattern
+Both microphones feature a Cardioid polar pattern

-- Both mics have an XLR connection
+Both mics have an XLR connection

-- Both are perfect for live and studio use
+Each are perfect for live and studio use

-- Both mics are made by Shure in Mexico
+Both mics are made by Shure in Mexico

-- Both come with the Shure branded zipper bag and a mic clip
+Both come with the Shure branded zipper bag and a mic clip

 There are some key differences between the Shure SM86 and the Shure SM58 which you need to consider before you take the plunge and take either of these into the studio – without knowing the differences, you might not get the result you want!

 The major difference between each of these microphones is that they are two different types of mic entirely.

-It’s important to remember that Condenser microphones (Shure SM86) are best for capturing higher frequencies, delicate vocals and ideal for studio use thanks to the fact that they can pick up a higher amount of detailed sounds.
+It’s important to remember that Condenser microphones (Shure SM86) are best for capturing higher frequencies, delicate vocals, and ideal for studio use thanks to the fact that they can pick up a higher amount of detailed sounds.

 With some condenser microphones, you might need a pop shield too, especially if you want to reduce the plosive sounds.
 Fortunately, the SM86 comes fitted with a pop shield grill which has been designed to reduce those annoying pops and plosive sounds making them ideal for live use.

-Dynamic microphones (Shure SM58) work best with those who have a louder voice as they are designed to record stronger signals (loud voices, screaming vocals etc) and have a lower output thus reducing the amount of detail slightly, which is perfect if you’re capturing a strong signal such as a live singer who can really belt it out or a loud acoustic guitar, for example.
+Dynamic microphones (Shure SM58) work best with those who have a louder voice as they are designed to record stronger signals (loud voices, screaming vocals, etc) and have a lower output thus reducing the amount of detail slightly, which is perfect if you’re capturing a strong signal such as a live singer who can really belt it out or a loud acoustic guitar, for example.